GerritCodeReview/plugins_find-owners/src/main/resources/Documentation/config.md

 are applied, the default requirement is **+1** Code-Review vote from at least one owner of every changed file.

+## Default OWNERS file name

+This plugin finds owners in default OWNERS files.
+If a project has already used OWNERS files for other purpose, the "ownersFileName" parameter can be used to change the default.

 ## Example 0, call `submit_filter/2`

 The simplest configuration adds to `rules.pl` of the root